Ookini Arena Maishima

 - Takenaka Corporation, Nihon Stage Corporation, and Panasonic System Solutions Japan Co., Ltd.

-A commitment to reinvigorating the spectator experience at Fumin Kyosai Super Arena, located at Maishima Sports Island in Osaka, has seen introduction of Panasonic PT-DZ21K2J 3-Chip DLP™ projectors to help create the most immersive, multi-faceted in-game entertainment program in Japan.
+A commitment to reinvigorating the spectator experience at Ookini Arena Maishima, located at Maishima Sports Island in Osaka, has seen introduction of Panasonic PT-DZ21K2J 3-Chip DLP™ projectors to help create the most immersive, multi-faceted in-game entertainment program in Japan.
 The new infrastructure made a spectacular debut at Osaka Evessa’s B.League basketball opening game in September 2016.

 The opening-game celebration blended projection mapping, music, and choreography, and was an impressive demonstration of the newly installed projectors’ high-brightness capabilities, which wowed the crowd with intensely vivid images.